 This cost does not include flights to and from Panama City, private airport transfers, tips and alcoholic beverages (apart from dinner).

 To book this very special nature package, please contact us.
 Spaces are limited so book your spot now!

-Please plan to arrive on Sunday, Oct.
-11 by early afternoon — please check with us before confirming flights.
-Plan to depart after NOON on Monday, Oct.
-19. It is a three-hour plus drive down from the Lodge, so if you MUST leave earlier it is possible, but not enjoyable, and we’d need to charge you for an independent transfer.
+Please plan to arrive on Friday, Oct.
+1 by early afternoon—please check with us before confirming flights.
+Plan to depart after NOON on Saturday, Oct.
+9. It is a three-hour plus drive down from the Lodge, so if you MUST leave earlier it is possible, but not enjoyable, and we’d need to charge you for an independent transfer.